apache/arrow/docs/source/developers/continuous_integration/crossbow.rst

 3. Clone either `ursacomputing/crossbow`_ if you are using that, or the newly created repository next to the arrow repository:

-   By default the scripts looks for ``crossbow`` next to arrow repository, but this can configured through command line arguments.
+   By default the scripts looks for a ``crossbow`` clone next to the ``arrow`` directory, but this can configured through command line arguments.

    .. code:: bash